November 3, 2018

 The event was a celebration of English footballers, coaches, and media both current and past.
 Awards for the event were given to not just one individual for a category, but a handful of individuals who have made an impact in the Community & Grassroots, Coaching & Management, Media, Administration, Commercial, as Practitioners, and ones to watch in the future.

-Under-representation of Africans and the Caribbean in English football is a similar issue to that of soccer in the United States.
+Under-representation of Africans and the Caribbean in English football is a similar issue to the United States.
 Black players in the Premier League make-up 25% of the league, similar to Black players in Major League Soccer who total 31%.
 Yet, similar to the US, in other roles such as Manager and General Manager, Blacks remain under-represented.
 In MLS, there are currently zero Black head coaches of the 23 soon to be 25 teams in the league.
-In the Premier League of the 20 teams, there are currently only two Black head coaches.
+In the Premier League of the 20 teams, there are currently only two Black head coaches, Houghton and Wolverhampton Wanderer’s FC Nuno Espírito Santo.

 During the Premier League Chairman and CEO Richard Scuddymore’s speech, who will be relinquishing his role as CEO, an attendee shouted out “Rooney Rule”.
-A rule that the National Football League has used for over 10 years and has seen an increase in the number of Black coaches in the league, in light of 70% of NFL players being Black.
+A rule that the National Football League has used for over 10 years and has seen an increase in the number of Black head coaches in the league with 70% of NFL players being Black.
 The implementation of the Rooney Rule has been an ongoing discussion across all sports in the US, and one that leagues will eventually have to adopt in the interest of improving social awareness and social impact in a country since the 2000s seems to be more divided than ever.

 To help address this and pay tribute to those in influential positions – the Football Black List shines a light on those who are inspiring the next generation to consider other roles in the sport.